-Option 2: Install a New HVAC System
+Option 2: HVAC System Upgrade

 Option 3: Add a Ductless Mini-Split

-Similar to a central heat pump, mini-split HVAC systems provide both heating and cooling for continual comfort from a single setup.
+Akin to a central heat pump, mini-split HVAC systems provide both heating and cooling for continual comfort from a single setup.

-- The old and additional rooms have differing heating and cooling needs.
+- The old and expanded rooms have varying heating and cooling needs.

-If you need help figuring out which HVAC option is best, let Service Experts Heating & Air Conditioning offer our advice.
+If you need help figuring out which HVAC option is ideal, let Service Experts Heating & Air Conditioning offer our advice.
 We have a wealth of experience helping homeowners adjust their indoor comfort, with a dedication to efficiency and eco-friendly HVAC systems.